MelonKony/millmint/content/utopia/vekllei/society/rail.md

 ### Tramways

 Vekllei operates a variety of trams and streetcars, including double-decker street-level units in the capital region and so-called "fast trams" (inter-urban cars) outside of the cities.
 Depending on the make and route of the tramway, they may be grade-seperated or integrated into streets.
+Their ubuquity in urban areas has caused observers to regard them as the principle method of transport in the country, second only to the bicycle.

 ### Freight